 Even though Sona isn't considered overpowered, she's still looked down upon because it's entirely possible to play her well just by spamming Q-W-E and pressing R occasionally.
-(Ask those players whether they'd rather have a competent player running an easy toon at their side, or The Load, and they go curiously silent.)
+(Ask those players whether they'd rather have a competent player running an easy champ at their side, or The Load, and they go curiously silent.)

 Graves, Garen, Darius and Ryze frequently have this applied to them in discussions.
 Many more champions too, like most of the fighter or carry champions.
 To reply to such complaints, it gets to the point people go the logical extreme by saying the game in general and adapting to the characters' basic gameplay isn't very hard.

 Karthus' ultimate is nicknamed "Press R to Win" for a reason, and his passive actually makes him more deadly if he gets killed.
 Many a team has been aced by killing Karthus, only for his teammates to keep them around for Death Defied and an uninterruptable Requiem to clean house.